All Episodes

 I just decided audio somebody's five.

-That is an out and out lie.
+That is an out-and-out lie.

-He said the same thing to Jeb Henserling and the Republicans on Friday at the retreat in uh in Baltimore, and Henserling went on MSNBC today to put the lie to what Obama had said.
+He said the same thing to Jeb Henserling and the Republicans on Friday at the retreat in Baltimore, and Henserling went on MSNBC today to put the lie to what Obama had said.

 And I've got those bites coming up.